bakpakin/Fennel/api.md

 you the same data back.
 The same is true with `tostring`, except it does not work with non-sequence tables.

+The `fennel.ast-source` function takes an AST node and returns a table with source data around filename, line number, et in it, if possible.
+Some AST nodes cannot provide this data, for instance numbers, strings, and booleans, or symbols constructed within macros using the `sym` function instead of backtick.

 AST nodes can be any of these types:

 ### list